enyo/stateless-html-example/README.md

 stateless-html-example
 ======================

-This is an example repository for a colorglare.com article
+This is an example repository for a colorglare.com article.

+You can see it in action on [www.colorglare.com/stateless-html-example](http://www.colorglare.com/stateless-html-example).